Vinai/generate-mirror-repo-js/README.md

 * Specify a custom vendor name using the `--mageosVendor=extreme-commerce` option
 * Provide custom meta-package dependency templates in `resource/composer-templates/{vendor-name}/`
   See the existing ones in `resource/composer-templates/mage-os` for examples.
-  In future it will be possible to specify the composer-templates path with a command line argument.

 ## Building the docker image